ReAliens/ToDo-List/README.md

 ### Setup

-Open with live server on vscode
+Open with npm package maneger

 ### Install
 no installations